Skip to content

 • Hiring Technical Leaders: Promote from Within or Go External?

-Barbara Wilk · Global Head of TA and People Analytics, Appfire
+Barbara Wilk · Global Head Talent Acquisition, Appfire

 Alternative title - Hiring Technical Leaders: Build or Buy?
 When it comes to (technical) people leaders, should we nurture and promote from within the organization or hire from the outside?
 What is the not-so-hidden cost of both of those approaches (fresh ideas, different approaches to people and technical leadership, leadership maturity vs organization maturity); technical leadership - building credibility within a team; leading at different sizes and different maturity of organization - the role of a leader in a start-up vs scale-up vs large organization.